-We understand there is a lot of information to take in when you first use the Library, so to make things easier, we have compiled the essential information you need to ‘Get Started’ – our Library induction programme.
+There is a lot of information to take in when you first use the Library, so to make things easier, we have compiled the essential information you need to ‘Get Started’.

 As a Warwick student, you are automatically given a Library account.

 - Your University ID card is also your Library card – you’ll need this to enter Library spaces, and to borrow books.

 - There is wifi throughout our spaces – use your Warwick username and password to sign on to ‘hotspot secure.’

 Log into your My Library Account via the tab on the Library homepage.

 - Use it to keep track of your loans, view your reading history and see when loans are due back